nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 #### Alternatives

 - Policy: A TLS or Security Policy that attaches to Gateway listeners may also work.
 However, that would involve maintaining an additional CRD, whereas with TLS options, we only need to document and validate a few key-value pairs.
-- ParametersRef: While ParametersRef is also scoped to the ClusterOperator, it applies to all Gateways attached to the GatewayClass.
+- ParametersRef: While ParametersRef is also scoped to the Cluster Operator, it applies to all Gateways attached to the GatewayClass.
 Gateways can have multiple listeners with different protocols, and the TLS settings may not apply to all listeners.
-In addition, ClusterOperators may want to enforce different TLS settings for different TLS listeners.
+In addition, Cluster Operators may want to enforce different TLS settings for different TLS listeners.

 ### Client Settings